Skip to main content

 • “Performance was flawless on a system just below the recommended specs, and I was even able to run it decently on a dated laptop just above the minimum specs.”

-• “The performance of the game is absolutely terrible; you might actually experience FPS drops with a modern rig, stutters, audio glitches (like extremely loud noises or sound effects getting stuck), random crashes, UI issues, and controller binding issues.”
+• “The performance of the game is absolutely terrible; you might actually get FPS drops with a modern rig, stutters, audio glitches (like extremely loud noises or sound effects getting stuck), random crashes, UI issues, and controller binding issues.”

 • “Great game, however, performance is quite poor on the big ships, especially on the interior.”